oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 **NOTE**: If you encounter an issue where OIDC groups/users collide with Kubernetes groups/users, you can set `oidc-groups-prefix` and `oidc-username-prefix` flags as well.

-Flags can be set when creating the cluster or by patching the API server via SSH.
+Flags can be set when creating the cluster or by patching the API server via SSH, as described below.

 ### Create a cluster with OIDC enabled

 Here is how you can create a new k8s cluster with OIDC enabled using different tools.
-Execute the command for the tool of preference.
+Execute the command for the tool you're using.
 Make sure to replace `<k8s_oidc_issuer_url>` and `<k8s_oidc_client_id>` with values from the output of the Terraform step.
 For any other tools, refer to their documentation on how to update API server flags.

 #### kubeadmn